erhanersoz/JavaScript30/11 - Custom Video Player/README.md

 ## What i have learned?

-- I have learned to manipulating video.
+- I have learned to manage video.

 ## Notes